ttu/office-slack-bot/README.md

  * List free meeting rooms
  * List next meeting room reservations
  * Book a meeting room
+ * Cancel a booking made with the SlackBot
  * Suggest a lunch place

-Bot sends reply to the channel or to private chat where command was sent from.
+Bot sends a reply to the channel or to private chat where the command was sent from.

 Sends exceptions and errors to the user defined in the configuration file (`slackAdminUserId`).

 #### Anyone at the office

-Returns Office has people or Office is empty, depending if there is currently people at the office.
+Returns _Office has people_ or _Office is empty_ message, depending if there is currently people at the office.

 `GET /api/haspeople/{id}` from [Sensordata API](https://github.com/ttu/sensordata-node-restapi) for all sensors in the configuration file.
 If any of the requests return true, then there is someone at the office.